Mamba413/fastmit/README.md

 ```

 #### Github version
-You can intall the released version of fastmit from GitHub with:
+You can install the released version of fastmit from GitHub with:

 ``` r
 library(devtools)